lwhorton/lwhorton.github.io/_posts/2019-08-12-kenesis-ergonomic-keyboard.md

 thumb-oriented layout are inarguably more ergonomic, but you are going to spend a very long time (if not forever) straddling two keyboard layouts.
 As a remote worker, I disconnect my laptop from a primary workstation at least a few times a week.
-During these periods I am working inefficiently.
+During these periods I am working inefficiently on a now-unfamiliar layout.
 This problem is only magnified by my Vim usage, which relies heavily on muscle memory, and would likely afflict Emacs users in kind.

 ## Conclusion

 After an intense 2 week effort to familiarize myself with the new layout, I ultimately failed (and lost quite a bit of productive work in the meantime).
-Perhaps an engineer that spends all of their time at a primary workstation maybe fare better after the initial adjustment period.
+Perhaps an engineer that spends all of their time at a primary workstation may fare better after the initial adjustment period.
 For now, though, optimizing for "least likely to jam" is my unfortunate reality– even if a better alternative exists.